Annual Reports to

 http://www.paulvanraden.com/VanRaden_Family_Audio_1986.htm

-USDA I summarized how helpful my college courses were during my 36 years of research.
+at USDA I summarized how helpful my college courses were during my 36 years of

-During 2024 I spoke to student and faculty groups at WI, IA, MD, and MN,
+research.
+During 2024 I spoke to student and faculty groups at WI, IA, MD, and

-at each university.
-I did not give a speech at U IL because they have few students
+audience at each university.
+I did not give a speech at U IL because they have

-in animal genetics there now.
-But the professor of my favorite class at Urbana,
+few students in animal genetics there now.
+But the professor of my favorite

-Mike Grossman, was watching my speech at U WI online when I mentioned his Population
+class at Urbana, Mike Grossman, was watching my speech at U WI online when I

 were about how cow and bull owners all around the world now directly use the US